Geodesics in the space of relatively K\"ahler metrics: Background

-Let \(E\) be the finite dimensional vector space of real-valued holomorphy potentials on \(X\) having zero integral with respect to \(\omega\), and let \(\mathfrak{h}\) be the finite dimensional vector space of holomorphic vector fields on \(X\) that are equal to \(\nabla^{1,0}u\) for some holomorphy potential \(u\).
-The operator \(\nabla^{1,0}:E\oplus iE\to\mathfrak{h}\) is then an isomorphism.
-We remark that \(\mathfrak{h}\) is exactly the space of holomorphic vector fields which vanish somewhere \cite[Theorem 1]{LS94}, so is independent of the metric \(\omega\).
+Define and let \(\mathfrak{g}\) be the finite dimensional vector space of holomorphic vector fields on \(Y\) that are equal to \(\nabla^{1,0}u\) for some holomorphy potential \(u\).
+The operator \(\nabla^{1,0}:E\oplus iE\to\mathfrak{g}\) is then an isomorphism.
+We remark that \(\mathfrak{g}\) is exactly the space of holomorphic vector fields which vanish somewhere \cite[Theorem 1]{LS94}, so is independent of the metric \(\omega\).
 It is also a Lie algebra under the Lie bracket of vector fields.